-Barcelona's Casa Vicens (1888), a unique oasis of calm with an Oriental and Moorish flavour, stands in the peaceful neighbourhood of Gràcia.
-The building is covered with spectacular green and white tiles and was Gaudí's first major commission, which saw him following the vogue for Oriental and Eastern motifs while developing his own unique style.
+Barcelona's Casa Vicens (1883-1885), declared a World Heritage Site by UNESCO in 2005, a unique oasis of calm with an Oriental and Moorish flavour, stands in the peaceful neighbourhood of Gràcia.
+The building is covered with spectacular green and white tiles.

 You may be also interested